melissaemilee/landback/README.md

 # landback
 UP206A GIS mapping around open and public lands for the people

+**Group**: Lupe Renteria Salome & Mel Liu
+**Group Name**: Land Access 4 All

-## Introduction
+## Introduction to Land Access and Use for Humans & Non-Humans
 As pandemics and climate change disasters continue, open spaces and their natural elements are valuable in providing respite outdoors, lessening heat island effects, among other mitigation and adaptation purposes (drainage, carbon sinks, etc).
 Marginalized communities who have been dispossessed of resources (and land) and their power have long experienced contestation and conflict with open spaces in their communities.
 We must also acknowledge the socio-cultural significance of the remnants of open lands, such as sacred sites and sustenance that native plants on these lands provide for local communities.

-Definitions of open spaces: natural land, protected wildlife sanctuaries, parks, community gardens, vacant parcels (land under state or private ownership with the intention to be developed), if possible, cattle grazing lands, and agricultural lands
+**Definitions of open spaces:** natural land, protected wildlife sanctuaries, parks, community gardens, vacant parcels (land under state or private ownership with the intention to be developed), if possible, cattle grazing lands, and agricultural lands

-## Importance & what's at stake
+## Importance & What's At Stake
 Additionally, developers and other colonizing forces often do not consider natural climate risks such as fire, water shortage, landslides, etc. in their long-term development plans.
 Incorporating natural climate risks can potentially inform and influence what areas are eligible for further development.

 Furthermore, traditional landscaping in public open spaces, such as lawns and invasive plant species may be more extractive than beneficial to the surrounding ecological environment.
 Data that reflects where this type of landscaping exists can challenge more equitable use of the land for both humans and non-human stakeholders, such as community gardens or native plants and wildlife corridors (supporting bee populations, migratory birds, etc).